 In past years, the AMCAS verification process has taken up to eight weeks.
 Access to the secondary application will not be sent to the applicant until the AMCAS is verified.
 Applicants are encouraged to submit their application as soon as possible.
 Please make sure all other parts of the application (letters of recommendation) are submitted so that the admissions committee can review the application as soon as it is verified and the secondary is submitted.

-Important Dates (2018-2019)
+Important Dates (2023-2024)

 MD-PhD applicants are strongly encouraged to complete their applications as early as possible.
 Items that typically hold an application from achieving a complete status include letters of recommendation and the medical college's secondary form.
 Access to the medical college's secondary form is only emailed to applicants whose applications are verified by AMCAS.
 It is the applicant's responsibility to make sure their file is complete.

-Successful applicants will have excellent undergraduate science preparation, substantial undergraduate research experience and a strong commitment to combining an investigative career in the biomedical sciences with clinical medicine.
+Successful applicants will have excellent undergraduate science preparation, substantial undergraduate research experience, and a strong commitment to combining an investigative career in the biomedical sciences with clinical medicine.

 Successful applicants must satisfy the requirements of both the medical and the graduate components of the Program, and all matriculants must satisfy the requirements in the Medical College's Technical Standards policy.
 Read more about the WCM Technical Standards here.